-Companies that fall within the following categories are eligible for participating in this program:
+Companies that fall within the following categories are eligible to participate in this program:

-- NOTE: Any smelter site belonging to a company that owns a primary smelter is also considered to be a primary smelter and therefore is not eligible for the Downstream Audit Program.
+- NOTE: Any smelter site belonging to a company that owns a primary smelter is also considered to be a primary smelter and eligible for the RMAP.
+These facilities are not eligible for the Downstream Assessment Program.

 What is Assessed?

-Determine the products and suppliers included in the effort to identify smelters and refineries in the supply chain to confirm that the scope is correctly defined
+- Determine the products and suppliers included in the effort to identify smelters and refiners in the supply chain, to confirm that the scope is correctly defined

-Select, approve and monitor suppliers of 3TG or products containing 3TG
+- Select, approve and monitor suppliers of minerals and metals or products containing minerals and metals

-Monitor transactions of 3TG received and to maintain adequate documentation to confirm the origin of 3TG or 3TG containing product
+- Monitor transactions of minerals and metals received and to maintain adequate documentation to confirm the origin of minerals and metals or mineral and metal-containing products

-Identify, assess, and manage risks in the 3TG supply chain in line with the OECD Due Diligence Guidance
+- Identify, assess, and manage risks in the minerals and metals supply chains in line with the OECD Due Diligence Guidance

-Develop and review reporting tools, including the Conflict Minerals Reporting Template (CMRT)
+- Develop and review information on the company’s supply chain via relevant reporting tools, including the RMI’s Minerals Reporting Templates

 What are the benefits of participating?